akkartik/mu/Readme.md

   and others for highlighting the value of separating concerns and stepwise refinement;
-- [Lisp](http://www.paulgraham.com/rootsoflisp.html) for showing the power of dynamic languages, late binding and providing the right primitives a la carte, especially lisp macros;
+- [Lisp](http://www.paulgraham.com/rootsoflisp.html) for showing the power of dynamic languages, late binding and providing the right primitives *a la carte*, especially lisp macros;
 - The folklore of debugging by print and the trace facility in many lisp systems;
 - Automated tests for showing the value of developing programs inside an